Michael Brosseau Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Angels pitching staff ranks 19th in MLB.
+- The Angels pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 13th-ranked team ERA among all MLB pitching staffs (4.11).
+- The Angels have a 4.04 team ERA that ranks 13th among all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs allowed (27 total, one per game).
+- The Angels rank 15th in baseball in home runs given up (28 total, one per game).

-- Anderson makes the start for the Angels, his fifth of the season.
-He is 1-0 with a 7.20 ERA and 11 strikeouts in 20 2/3 innings pitched.
+- Detmers (0-1) gets the starting nod for the Angels in his fifth start of the season.
+He's put together a 4.15 ERA in 21 2/3 innings pitched, with 25 strikeouts.

-- His last appearance came in relief on Sunday when the lefty threw 2/3 innings against the Kansas City Royals while allowing hits.
+- In his most recent appearance on Sunday against the Kansas City Royals, the lefty tossed 5 2/3 innings, allowing two earned runs while surrendering seven hits.

-- The 33-year-old has amassed an ERA of 7.20, with 5 strikeouts per nine innings, in four games this season.
-Opponents are hitting .317 against him.
+- The 23-year-old has put up an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.